-&lt;sup>8 IEEE Std 802.1CB includes the following note: "The term packet is often used in this document in places where the reader of IEEE 802 standards would expect the term frame.
+12IEEE Std 802.1CB includes the following note: "The term packet is often used in this document in places where the reader of IEEE 802 standards would expect the term frame.
 Where the standard specifically refers to the use of IEEE 802 services, the term frame is used.
 Where the standard refers to more generalized instances of connectionless services, the term packet is used."

-- deviation of the mean latency) by about 40% in an example.
-The paper reported examples in - which frame loss was around 0.02% per individual WLAN but in which frame errors were not - 3 observed using PRP due to the unlikelihood of simultaneous loss of both packets. - 4 Rentschler and Laukemann study do not address the resource requirements necessary to - 5 implement PRP.
-In the wired case, whether PRP or FRER, the additional bandwidth resources to - 6 support redundancy may be supported by a cable and some switch ports.
-However, in the wireless - 7 case, the primary resource is a radio channel.
-As noted, one of the two available wireless channels - 8 in the Rentschler and Laukemann experiment was dedicated solely to the link.
-However, as - 9 discussed throughout this report, spectrum resources are limited in the factory environment.
-Each - duplicated frame consumes twice the spectral resource of a single frame.
-If interference and - channel availability are limiting factors, transmitting each packet in duplicate seems likely to be - 12 counter-productive.
-However, in some circumstances, such as for low-bandwidth mission-critical - 13 control messaging, duplicate wireless transmission might prove effective. - 14 Another issue that needs to be considered regarding the application of PRP or FRER duplication - in the wireless setting is the degree to which the pair of wireless channels is independent.
-For - many realistic scenarios, such independence is a reasonable assumption in many wired networks. - 17 In the wireless case, the LAN elements may be physically separate, but the wireless environments - 18 may nevertheless be correlated.
-Operating the two links in different radio channels, or better yet - different radio bands, can help to separate the interference conditions.
-However, even then, it is - 20 easy to imagine scenarios that would result in simultaneous degeneration of both links.
-One - 21 example might be a broadband noise source that affects both channels.
-Another example is that - of large moving machinery, such as a moving truck discussed earlier in this report, which blocks - the direct line-of-sight of two antennas. - 24 A number of WLAN applications of PRP have since been discussed in the literature, and wireless - 25 industrial applications of PRP have been introduced in the market, primarily regarding WLAN. - However, no wireless applications of IEEE Std 802.1CB have been identified in the literature. - 27 Perhaps the best explanation is that 802.1 TSN is rarely implemented in wireless networks and - 28 wireless traffic is rarely carried in TSN stream reservations, and therefore 802.1CB FRER is - inapplicable.
-Should 802.1 TSN functionality, including TSN streams, become introduced into - 30 wireless networks, techniques like FRER could be considered.
-However, it appears that some - 31 additional complications could arise.
-For example, FRER relies on sequence numbering in which - 32 the number of bits required depends on the maximum possible path latency difference that needs - 33 to be accommodated.
-In the wireless case, given the expected difficulty in ascertaining a tight - 34 latency bound, that number could be difficult to assign or could be impractically large without - improvements in network control and management. - 36 Concepts like FRER may find application in contributing to improved reliability and jitter in - 37 wireless factory networks.
-However, some of the challenges discussed will first need to be - 38 addressed and resolved.
+The Rentschler and Laukemann study does not address the resource requirements necessary to implement PRP.
+In the wired case, whether PRP or FRER, the additional bandwidth resources to support redundancy may be supported by a cable and some switch ports.
+However, in the wireless case, the primary resource is a radio channel.
+As noted, one of the two available wireless channels in the Rentschler and Laukemann experiment was dedicated solely to the link.
+However, as discussed throughout this report, spectrum resources are limited in the factory environment.
+Each duplicated frame consumes twice the spectral resource of a single frame.
+If interference and channel availability are limiting factors, transmitting each packet in duplicate seems likely to be counter-productive.
+However, in some circumstances, such as for low-bandwidth mission-critical control messaging, duplicate wireless transmission might prove effective.

+Another issue that needs to be considered regarding the application of PRP or FRER duplication in the wireless setting is the degree to which the pair of wireless channels is independent.
+For many realistic scenarios, such independence is a reasonable assumption in many wired networks.
+In the wireless case, the LAN elements may be physically separate, but the wireless environments may nevertheless be correlated.
+Operating the two links in different radio channels, or better yet different radio bands, can help to separate the interference conditions.
+However, even then, it is easy to imagine scenarios that would result in simultaneous degeneration of both links.
+One example might be a broadband noise source that affects both channels.
+Another example is that of large moving machinery, such as a moving truck discussed earlier in this report, which blocks the direct line-of-sight of two antennas.

+A number of wireless industrial applications of PRP have been introduced in the market, primarily regarding WLAN.
+However, no wireless applications of IEEE Std 802.1CB have been identified.
+Perhaps the best explanation is that IEEE 802.1 TSN is rarely implemented in wireless networks and wireless traffic is rarely carried in TSN stream reservations, and therefore IEEE 802.1CB FRER is inapplicable.
+Should IEEE 802.1 TSN functionality, including TSN streams, become introduced into wireless networks, techniques such as FRER could be considered.
+However, it appears that some additional complications could arise.
+For example, FRER relies on sequence numbering in which the number of bits required depends on the maximum possible path latency difference that needs to be accommodated.
+In the wireless case, given the expected difficulty in ascertaining a tight latency bound, that number could be difficult to assign without improvements in network design, control and managementor could be impractically large without improvements in network control and management.
-39 Adaptation to rapid changes in wireless environments